logbie/wfl/Docs/wfl-actions.md

 ```

 In this example, `greeting` is an optional parameter with a default value of "Hello".
 If not provided when calling the action, the default value is used.

+### Choosing the Right Parameter Syntax

+When deciding which parameter syntax to use, consider:

+1. **"and"-separated parameters** are best when:
+   - Each parameter represents a distinct input that should have its own value
+   - You want to enforce that each parameter receives its own argument
+   - The parameters represent different concepts or data types

+2. **Space-separated parameters** are best when:
+   - You want to create a natural language-like interface
+   - The parameters form a logical group that might be passed as a single value
+   - You're creating testing or assertion functions where all parameters might receive the same value
+   - You want flexibility in how the action can be called

 ## Returning Values from Actions